joantolos/blog/content/blog/conflict_solving_tip.md

 # Being right is useless

 The worst conflicts get stuck into the absurd loop on who is right.
 But the real true is that it does not matter one bit who is right or who is wrong.
 I have accomplish nothing by being right.
-Think about it for a second... did you ever get a raise for being right?
+Think about it for a second... did you ever get a raise because you were right?
 Did you score a better job?
-Did you improve your relationship with whoever you were fighting for who is right?
+Did you improve your relationship with whoever you were fighting?

 So, you want to be right, or you want the job to get done?